mdvanes/7sgraph/README.md

 TODO

-* fix stable positions when adding nodes
+* prevent duplicate edges/nodes
+* when the schema is stable: script to convert JSON to addMutation CURL statements to be able to bulk update
+* Try out Geo tab in Ratel
 * add Material UI slider for time selection (see GraphQuery)
-* when the schema is stable: script to convert JSON to addMutation CURL statements to be able to bulk update
+* fix codegen stable sorting
+* filter/query by story/date/geo
 * fix codegen for graphql-request
 * fix should this not for tail too? in convertPersonsToGraphData
 * filter by story does not seem to work well, still returns all nodes that have a story even though Story.title is filtered correctly
 * show details on node (right) click
-* filter/query by story/date/geo
-* Try out Geo tab in Ratel
+* start view should be centered on initial node
+* add interests: e.g. Botany, Singing, Modelling
+* implement removing/hiding nodes

 ## Set up the backend